devlocalhost/suckless64/README.md

 note: you might not need some of these. if you dont, youll need to remove them from the config files

 1. flameshot (for taking screenshots)
+2. simplescreenrecorder (screen recorder)
-2. pactl (for controlling volume)
+3. pactl (for controlling volume)
-3. kgx (alternatime terminal app, might not be needed)
+4. kgx (alternatime terminal app, might not be needed)
-4. picom (transparency)
+5. picom (transparency)
-5. feh (setting wallpaper)
+6. feh (setting wallpaper)
-6. xinput (changing my mouses sensitivity, might not be needed)
+7. xinput (changing my mouses sensitivity, might not be needed)
-7. fish shell (needed for st)
+8. fish shell (needed for st)

 # info - whats customized/different from stock app
 - dmenu